masalinas/poc-ethereum-blockchain/README.md

 This command generate the smart contract binary NotarizedDocument.bin and the interface NotarizedDocument.abi for the contract

 # Configurations
 We must create a workspace in ganache called Ganache, by default it runs on 7545 port.
-This workspace create 10 accounts with 100 ETH everyone to deploy smart contracts
+This workspace create 10 accounts with 100 ETH eachone to deploy smart contracts and execute any transaction

 ![alt text](images/ganache_accounts.png "Ganache Accounts")